junyuanM/WWW-Rebuttal/fvtc.md

 [7] MetaGPT: Meta Programming For A Multi-Agent Collaborative Framwork

-[8]Reflexion: Language Agents with Verbal Reinforcement Learning
+[8] Reflexion: Language Agents with Verbal Reinforcement Learning

+[9] Psysafe: A comprehensive framework for psychological-based attack, defense, and evaluation of multi-agent system safety